Applications for enrollment for 2023-24 will open November 1, 2022.

 How to Apply

-Please schedule an Educational Assessment with PUCS.
+Our Admissions Coordinator will reach out to schedule an Educational Assessment for your child.
 We would encourage you to bring a copy of your child’s records with you the day of the assessment.
 Acceptance decisions will be e-mailed and/or mailed to your home.
-Your family will have seven (7) days to respond by submitting a $75.00 non-refundable deposit.
+Your family will have seven (7) days to respond by submitting a $100 non-refundable deposit.
 By making this deposit you’re making a good faith commitment for your child to attend Pittsburgh Urban Christian School.
+This deposit will be required each year that your student re-enrolls.

 The Admissions Process